ismet55555/yojenkins/docs/source/bug_report.md

 - Online at [GitHub Issues](https://github.com/ismet55555/yojenkins/issues/new?assignees=&labels=&template=bug_report.md&title=)
 - `yojenkins tools bug-report`

-If possible, please include the command that caused the issue.
-You can do this by running the command with the `--debug` option.

-## `--debug` Output
+## Include `--debug` Output

 If possible, when reporting a bug, please include the command that caused the issue in debug mode.
 You can do this by running the command with the `--debug` option.
+This will allow for clearer communication of what was going on and a somewhat easier time resolving the issue.

 For example, below is the output of a failed `yojenkins` command in debug mode.